 If you have further questions about burn injury cases after reading this article, we invite you to contact us at Shouse Law Group.

-A personal injury lawsuit allows victims of wrongful actions to seek money damages for physical injuries and financial losses.
+A personal injury lawsuit allows you to seek money damages for physical injuries and financial losses.
 Burn injury lawsuits are generally based on:

 - Negligence,